opencast/data-model/docs/event/metadata.md

 - `owner: Username`: TODO figure out details

 #### Time-data
 - `startTime: DateTime?`: Actual real life datetime when the video recording started or will start, with timezone.
 If this is not applicable, for example because it's a short movie, this should be undefined.
+UIs should use this as primary date to show for a video and if unset, fallback to `created`.
 - `endTime: DateTime?`: Like `startTime`, but when the video recording stopped.
 Due to cutting, recording pauses and etc, the `duration` is not necessarily `end - start`.
 - `duration: Milliseconds` 🟦: duration of the event.
 As specified in ["assets"](./assets), this needs to always match the duration of all non-internal tracks.
 - `updated: Timestamp` 🟦: Timestamp of when anything about this event was last changed.
-- `created: Timestamp` 🟦: Timestamp of when the event was created in Opencast.<sup>1?</sup>
+- `created: Timestamp` 🟦: Timestamp of when the event was created in Opencast.
+It is set once when the event is first stored in Opencast's DB, and never changed again.
+This also implies that scheduled event's `created` date is when the scheduling took place, _not_ the time it is scheduled for (that would be `startDate`)

 #### Flags
 - `explicitContent: bool`: specifies whether this event contains content that is considered "explicit", like swear words or whatnot.
 This is required for some integrations like iTunes.